guillheu/DeSign/README.md

 ### **"Why sign Merkle tree roots instead of signing the documents directly ?"**
 Signing a Merkle tree root is equivalent to signing all the documents that make up the Merkle tree, allowing us to reduce costs by sending a single transaction instead of potentially hundreds or thousands.

+### **"Where are the contracts ?
+And their tests ?
+And the docs ?"**
+The smart contracts are developped using the brownie framework.
+You will find them in the brownie/contracts directory.
+Their tests are in the brownie/tests directory.
+The docs are in the docs directory

 ### **"Can I make a program that would verify the proof of signature for a given document ?"**
 Yes, and we encourage you to !
 The point of the proof of signature is to have the least equivocable way of identifying a signature.
-Our implementation (the [light web client](https://github.com/guillheu/DeSign#light-web-client)) was posted to IPFS precisely to reduce the likelyhood that someone somewhere may falsify the result being displayed on screen in order to make the proof more trustworthy and legally potent.
+Our implementation (the [light web client](#light-web-client)) was posted to IPFS precisely to reduce the likelyhood that someone somewhere may falsify the result being displayed on screen in order to make the proof more trustworthy and legally potent.
 Having third-party implementations of our proof of signature checker would further that aim.

 ### **"What node URL should I use ?"**